Three Types of Roofing Systems

 Of the three roofing systems, roofing contractors favor EPDM.
 This type of roofing system is relatively easy to install and requires little labor and skills.
 EPDM rubber is a very thin rubber and is of the same materials as that of an inner tube of a tire.

 EPDM rubber roofing is aesthetically pleasing with its smooth and clean surface.
-It has a black surface and gets very hot during summer.
+It has a black surface and gets very hot during the summer.

 Just because this is the choice roofing system across the country doesn’t mean it’s the best.
 Watch videos of EPDM failures we have made.